silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.3.1.md

 ## Description

 The issue breaks browser based `?flush`, `?isTest` and `dev/` urls, when used with [SilverStripe 4.4.0](https://docs.silverstripe.org/en/4/changelogs/4.4.0/).
 The fix can be applied to existing CWP environments with existing session data managed in MySQL.
-It should not cause users from losing session data, or being logged out of the CMS.
-On the next write to existing sessions, existing session data will automatically be converted to a binary-safe persistence format.
-New sessions will write in the correct format by default.
+It will not cause users to lose session data, or be logged out of the CMS.
+On subsequent writes to existing sessions, existing session data will automatically be converted to a binary-safe persistence format.
+New sessions will be persisted in the correct format by default.

 ## Technical details